istopwg/ippsample/README.md

 to host shared printers using the IPP Shared Infrastructure Extensions as well as support local printing or document processing.

+## ipptransform

+The ipptransform program is a generic file conversion utility that is used primarily with ippserver to support rasterization of JPEG and PDF documents for IPP Everywhere and HP PCL printers.

 # Legal Stuff

 This code is Copyright 2014-2016 by The Printer Working Group and Copyright